-This mode is intended for applications needing fastest throughput rates because the user does not have to worry about any power-up times with the AD7266 remaining fully powered at all times.
-Figure 34 shows the general diagram of the operation of the AD7266 in this mode.
+This mode is intended for applications that need the fastest throughput rates because the user does not have to worry about any power-up times with the AD7265 remaining fully powered at all times.
+Figure 34 shows the general diagram of the operation of the AD7265 in this mode.